SharePoint 2013 Advanced Infrastructure

 In this module you will build and deploy the new Office Web Application Server and connect your SharePoint farm to it in order to leverage the additional functionality provided by Office Web Applications such as Search preview.

-Module 7 – Install and deploy the Workflow Management Server
+Module 6 – Build and Configure the Workflow Manager Server

 In this module you will learn how to install a new workflow management server and enable SharePoint as a client to use the new workflow server for building and deployment workflows in SharePoint.